Discovering the Magnificence of Byzantine Mosaic Art

-What exactly constitutes mosaic artwork?
+What exactly constitutes mosaic art?
 Does it refer to the images presented or the colors used?
-Not quite – mosaic artwork is any type of image that has been created using small roundish or square pieces of a hard material joined together to display a pattern, image or portrait.
-These hard material pieces could come from pebbles or stones, concrete, glass or a combination of all of them to create works of art.
+Actually, mosaic art is an artwork that has been created using tessera joined together to display a pattern, image or portrait.
+Tessera could come from pebbles or stones, concrete, glass or a combination of all of them to create works of art.

 Mosaic art is subjective and can be used to transform an ordinary image into something magical.
-Accomplished mosaic artists can also use pictures from a gathering to create one big family portrait or a loved one that has passed; such as the following examples:
+Accomplished mosaic artists can also use pictures from a gathering to create mosaic portraits of loved ones such as the following examples:

 What is Byzantine Mosaic Art?

-To truly appreciate Byzantine Mosaic art, a bit of background on what it truly stands for is important.
+To truly appreciate Byzantine mosaic art, a bit of background on what it truly stands for is important.
 During the Byzantine Empire (which existed in Eastern Roman) in medieval times, from the 6th to the 15th century, mosaics were one of the most popular forms of artwork to be displayed in the or in places of religious worship.
-The ruler of the Byzantine Empire, Justinian along with his wife, commissioned many pieces to be used as decoration and reminders of religious stories in many of the main churches of the time.
+The ruler of the Byzantine Empire, Justinian along with his wife, commissioned many pieces.
+These artworks were used as religious decorations that immortalized stories.

 Artists from all over Europe came to East Roman to study, learn and grow under the watchful eye of established mosaic artists.

-This form of artwork was used to depict images of religious figures, images, stories and more to be displayed out in the open in places where worshipers gathered.
+Religious mosaic art was used to depict images of religious figures & stories usually displayed out in the open in worship places.
 It is believed that mosaic wall art were used as the primary source of artwork because it could be installed directly into the floor, walls or windows of the church.
 It didn’t have to be hung on a wall, it could be part of a wall.

-Towards the end of the 8th century, it was legislated that any religious images were considered heretic (along with any other icons that may be immortalized in the stone pieces) which lead way to the destruction of many mosaic wall art.
-Luckily, some were preserved in pieces or in entirety to be admired by people of all religious fractions today.
+Towards the end of the 8th century, any religious images were considered heretic, which lead way to the destruction of many mosaic wall art.
+Luckily, some were preserved to be admired by people of all religious fractions today.

-After a while, the ban was lifted on using icons as art which meant that mosaic designs, as it was known for its bursts of color, haunting surreal images, and textured designs, was one the rise again in popularity.
-Local and international artists began to move beyond religious imagery and into other commonplace scenes as well to further expand their creative processes.
+After a while, the ban was lifted.
+This meant that mosaic designs were on the rise again in popularity.
+Local and international artists began to move beyond religious imagery and further expand their creative processes.
 This practice for using small hard materials as the basis of the image continued until the fall of the Byzantine Empire in 1453.

-Mosaic art that was influenced by the Byzantine Empire had such an influence that its textures, tone, and color is still maintained by artists globally; from Greece to Serbia to Russia and other Eastern Orthodox countries in modern times.
-Examples can be found in places of worship all over the world, from Asia to Russia.
+Mosaic art that was influenced by the Byzantine Empire had such an influence that its textures, tone, and color is still maintained by artists globally.
+From Greece to Serbia to Russia and other Eastern Orthodox countries in modern times, mosaic art was affected by the Byzantine mosaics.

-Some people may be wondering why Byzantine Mosaic art and the answer is undefined.
-It might not be the images you are looking for from that period but the textures and the way details were brought to the surface using only a contrasting color.
-It could be the way that Byzantine Mosaics are both simplistic and complex all at the same time that intrigues you or perhaps it’s the way that a simple image contains numerous miniature images to create a bigger overall picture.
+Some people may be wondering why Byzantine Mosaic art?
+It might not be the images you are looking for from that period but the textures and the detailing which were achieved using contrasting colors.
+It could be the way that Byzantine mosaics are both simplistic and complex simultaneously that intrigues you.
+Or, the way that a simple mosaic contains numerous miniature mosaics to create a bigger artwork.

-If you are a religious person, then you might enjoy having your faith and beliefs displayed in a way that doesn’t come wall hangings or figurines but instead a piece of artwork that you walk by every single day.
-It could be an image of your place of worship or a religious figure you feel an infinity with and inspires you to hold onto your faith.
+If you are a religious person, then you might enjoy having your faith and beliefs displayed through an artwork that you walk by every single day.
+It could be an image of your place of worship or an inspiring religious figure.

 Ways to Display your Byzantine Mosaic Art

 Whether you commissioned a piece of mosaic art in the same style as the pieces that came out of the Byzantine period or you have purchased a replica piece of art; you now need to know how to display it in your home.
-Ultimately the decision is up to you how you display your artwork but there are multiple ways mosaics can be displayed in the home.
-For example:
+Here are some ways religious mosaics can be displayed to inspire you: